fuyuko/woocommerce-quote-product/readme.txt

 == Changelog ==
 = 0.2 =
+*Beta - first release
+*Now compatible with addon products (compatible with WooCommerce Product Add-ons plugin - tested with ver.
+2.7.4) *Bug Fix - "Select Option" button (for addon products) in product category page was functioning as "add to cart" button.

+= 0.2 =
 *Alpha - second release
 *The quote product text in the single product page is defined in WooCommerce -> Settings -> Products -> Quote Product *Updated readme.txt